top of page

 October 2019 Update:

-Due to the rainfall the levels in the pond have been up and down over the last 2 weeks, however, overall the levels remain very low and a contractor removed the fish on Friday the 18th October 2019 to a local fishery.
+Due to the rainfall the levels in the pond have been up and down over the last 2 weeks, however, overall the levels remain very low and a contractor has removed the fish on Friday the 18th October 2019 to a local fishery.
 You can read the full report HERE.

 Our pond maintenance schedule will resume next week (21st October 2019), and another contractor will be on site at the pond to complete maintenance duties including the removal of the lilies.